RagnarB83/ash-documentation/docs/_build/html/_sources/job-types.rst.txt

 - maxiter (for geomeTRICOptimizer,default : 50)
 - extraconstraints (for geomeTRICOptimizer, default : None. dictionary of additional constraints.
 Same syntax as constraints in **geomeTRICOptimizer**)
 - convergence_setting (for geomeTRICOptimizer, same syntax as in **geomeTRICOptimizer**)
+- keepoutputfiles  (Boolean, keep outputfiles for each point.
+Default is True. )
+- keepmofiles (Boolean, keep MO files for each point in a directory.
+Default is False.)

 **Working with a previous scan from collection of XYZ files**